Information students should consider before applying to the Palm Beach Collegiate High School STEM program

 Yes!
 CHS students remain enrolled as seniors at their home high school where they can participate in extracurricular activities while enjoying the rigors of college academics.
 You can still attend prom, football games, track meets, and other high school events as if you were still in high school, all while taking college level courses.

-What is the schedule of classes for Fall 2017?
+What is the schedule of classes for Spring 2020?